dfsp-spirit/fsbrain/docker/DOCKERHUB_README_BACKUP.md

 That's great, but you are inside the container, and *cannot access the host filesystem* of your computer!
 Read on to learn how to access it, because you will most likely need it to get your data and R scripts, and of course to learn how to also *save your results* to the host computer in the end.
 (Simply type `q()` in R to exit the interactive R session and destroy the container.
 Afterwards you are back on your host.).

-**Note on rendering:** The images render static visualizations (e.g., `vis.*` functions followed by `export()`) fully headless in software, so no X11, OpenGL, or GPU is needed inside the container.
-Interactive 3D viewers are *not* available in the Docker images.

 ### Making your data available inside the container and keeping results